QUBIC III: Laboratory Characterization: The QUBIC Instrument

-A bolometric interferometer takes advantage of the high sensitivity and large bandwidth of bolometers while also benefitting from the calibration technique possible with an imaging interferometer.
-The spatial sampling of the sky is generated by placing a cluster of back-to-back horns that behave effectively as electromagnetic nozzles.
+A bolometric interferometer takes advantage of the high sensitivity and large bandwidth of bolometers while also benefiting from the calibration technique possible with an imaging interferometer. \new{The QUBIC focal planes are populated with transition-edge sensor (TES) bolometers (see Piat~et~al.~\cite{2020.QUBIC.PAPER4} in this special issue for more details).} The spatial sampling of the sky is generated by placing a cluster of back-to-back horns that behave effectively as electromagnetic nozzles.
 This horn cluster creates the $u-v$ sampling of the aperture plane equivalent to what is done by a distribution of antennas in a radio array.
 For the bolometric interferometer, instead of sampling the signals and computing the cross correlations between antenna pairs, the interference pattern is imaged.